 Neither did I wear one of those stripy shirts with the white collar, but I did own a shirt in the late eighties with thick blue and white stripes which seemed to be popular at the time.

-Ties became wider and Suits with turned-up legs became popular later on in the decade and I used to wear one whenever I went nightclubbing.
-I really enjoyed dressing smartly, and Men definitely looked a lot smarter in the clubs back in the eighties (in my part of England, at least!) and you just couldn't get past the bouncer if you were looking scruffy.
+Ties became wider and flecked suits with turned-up legs became popular later on in the decade and I used to wear one whenever I went nightclubbing.
+I really enjoyed dressing smartly, and men definitely looked a lot smarter in the clubs back in the eighties (in my part of England, at least!) and you just couldn't get past the bouncer if you were looking scruffy or wearing trainers.
 The rules seemed to be relaxed as we moved on into the 90s, though.

 These voluminous pants were worn by breakdancers and rappers (such as MC Hammer) in the second half of the 80s.
 However, the original parachute pants from the late 70s and early 80s were made of nylon and a lot tighter, with a ridiculous number of zips.